railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_analytic.rst

 To manage purchases by project you should use the analytic accounts.
 You can set an analytic account on each line of a supplier order.
-The analytic costs linked to this purchase will be managed by Open ERP from the goods receipt and confirmation of the supplier invoice.
+The analytic costs linked to this purchase will be managed by OpenERP from the goods receipt and confirmation of the supplier invoice.

 .. index::
    single: module; hr_timesheet_invoice